Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 They keep on walking.

 I drive home.
 I return to my work.
-The internet connection is still dragging.
+The internet connection is still.
 I can’t concentrate.
 I can’t eat.
 I can’t wait for my husband or my son.
+I open Facebook.

-I reach out to a Facebook group.
+I reach out to a group.
 A community one.
 Maybe somebody will recognize these two boys.
 Know their parents.
 Know what school they go to.
+Help me follow up.

 A reply comes right away.
 “What did they do?” he asks.

 I decide that I should proceed.
 That the stakes are worthy.
-I copy and paste the text that I wrote in my own Facebook feed about what had happened at the Co-op.
-So many women replied to me immediately there.
-And men too.
-Disgusted.
-Angry.
-Supportive.
-They mirrored my experience, and my response, and by doing so they empowered me, even now.
+(I copy and paste the text that I wrote in my own Facebook feed about what had happened at the Co-op.
+So many women replied to me immediately there on my own wall.
+Some men too.
+They mirrored my experience and my response, and by doing so, they empowered me, even now.)

 Sharing the photos and the text in the community group however evokes a different response.